Giant Dog Breeds

 Calm, friendly, confident, patient

-Middle Asian Ovtcharka
+giant Middle Asian Ovtcharka

 From Central Asia